sbryngelson/group-docs/group-syllabus/formatting.md

 \usepackage{cleveref}
 ```
 which is invoked for figures, tables, and sections via the commands `\Cref{}` and `\cref{}`, using the former if the reference is at the beginning of a sentence.
+Figures, tables, and sections are always treated as nouns.

 #### Equations